adrummer1/APReadMeApp/README.md

   ## Description

   The AP README App is a simple application written in NodeJS that helps users create a quality README.md file for their development projects.
-The app uses a series of prompts to gether information about the users project and then writes and formats a professional README file.
+The app  uses a series of prompts to gather information about the users project and then writes and formats a professional README file.

   ## Installation

   1. Fork the repository to your own github account using  the link below.
-2. Copy the SSH Link in the newly forked repositpory.
+2. Copy the SSH Link in the newly forked repository.
 3. Navigate to your local development environment and clone the forked repository and cd into it.
 4. Open it in your coding  software (such as VS Code).
 To run the application enter the command `node index.jd` in your terminal.

   ## Usage

-  (link to video)
+  See video tutorial link below.

   ## License

-    This project is licensed under the MIT License.
+    This project is licensed under the terms of the MIT license.

   ## Contributing